php/php-langspec/spec/10-expressions.md

 For a prefix `++` or `--` operator used with a Boolean-valued operand, there is no side effect, and the result is the operand's value.

-*NULL-valued Operands*
+*null-valued Operands*

-For a prefix -- operator used with a `NULL`-valued operand, there is no side effect, and the result is the operand's value.
-For a prefix `++` operator used with a `NULL`-valued operand, the side effect is that the operand's type is changed to int, the operand's value is set to zero, and that value is incremented by 1.
+For a prefix -- operator used with a `null`-valued operand, there is no side effect, and the result is the operand's value.
+For a prefix `++` operator used with a `null`-valued operand, the side effect is that the operand's type is changed to int, the operand's value is set to zero, and that value is incremented by 1.
 The result is the value of the operand after it has been incremented.